 Ferndale resident Deb Vargovick said she loves Dream Cruise time.
 "I'm a big fan," she said, noting that she's been out enjoying the festivities Thursday and Friday as well.
 "It does so much for our economy.
 It's just such a festive atmosphere."

 9:45 a.m.: Cruisers and cruise-viewers are out in full force on Woodward.
 What's your favorite spot to watch the cruise?
-Check out what other readers suggested and tell us in the comments section where you think the best spot is.
+Check out and tell us in the comments section where you think the best spot is.

 9 a.m.: Did you know Ferndale is the only community that allows cruise-watchers to sit on the Woodward median?
 In most of the nine communities along the 16-mile Dream Cruise route, spectators are prohibited from the median to allow access for emergency vehicles, if needed.

 The exception is in Ferndale, due to narrow sidewalks, the city's Special Events Director Michael Lary wrote in an e-mail to Patch.

 "No tents or other obstructions (are) allowed," he wrote.
 "Only chairs and blankets."